 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 When we first started planning our trip to Hobart, Tasmania, everything and everyone told us we would need a car.
 Our Hobart Itinerary research made us wonder if we might feel trapped without our own wheels.
-Our quirk of not driving abroad while sticking to a budget in Australia (meaning no expensive tours) has become an increasingly pesky impediment, but we were determined to visit – and experience – Hobart without a car.
+Our quirk of not driving abroad while sticking to a budget in Australia was becoming an increasingly pesky impediment.
+Still, we were determined to visit – and experience – Hobart without a car.

-Hobart is one of the best places in Tasmania to visit!
-The city is the capital of the Australian island – and features natural wonders and a thriving Central Business District that is both historic and modern.
+Hobart is one of the top places in Tasmania to visit!
+The city is the capital of the Australian island – and features natural wonders and a thriving Central Business District.

-When we were planning what to do in Hobart, we were impressed by the number of sights we could walk to or reach with public transportation.
-We filled our Hobart Itinerary with top places to visit, must-see sights and outdoor adventures.
+When planning what to do in Hobart, we were impressed by the number of sights we could walk to or reach with public transportation.
+We filled our Hobart Itinerary with prime places to visit, must-see sights and outdoor adventures.

 About Our Hobart, Tasmania 5-Day Itinerary